 A driving licence is also useful and may be necessary.

-There are around 14,000 practising speech and language therapists in the UK, with the majority working in the NHS.
+There are around 16,500 practising speech and language therapists in the UK, with more than 1,000 working in NHS Scotland.
 You may also find work with voluntary organisations, education services or in private practice.

 The Health and Care Professions Council (HCPC) is the UK-wide regulatory body responsible for setting and maintaining standards of professional training, performance and conduct in the following health care professions: Arts Therapists; Audiologist; Biomedical Scientist; Chiropodist and Podiatrist; Clinical Scientist; Dietician; Dramatherapist; Occupational Therapist; Operating Department Practitioner; Orthoptist; Paramedic; Physiotherapist; Practitioner Psychologist; Prosthetist and Orthotist; Radiographer; Speech and Language Therapist.
 (The HCPC may regulate other healthcare professions in the future.)
 The HCPC website contains a register of all approved courses in the above professions.